- Fabric-based device is comfortable enough to be worn by a patient all day

-- Continuous, “real-world” data gathering approach produces much more data about a patient’s condition and disease progression, enabling better detection and monitoring
+- Continuous, “real-world” data gathering that produces much more data about a patient’s condition and disease progression, enabling better understanding of patient response to medication, which is important for diagnosis and treatment management

 Want to help launch MyoExo?

-We are planning to launch a startup to commercialize this technology and improve clinical care for patients with Parkinson's Disease.
+We aim to commercialize this technology and improve clinical care for patients across multiple neurological disorders that affect muscle function.
+The team is currently seeking licensing partners and industry collaborators.
 Contact us to learn more.

 Want to help launch MyoExo?

-We are planning to launch a startup to commercialize this technology and improve clinical care for patients with Parkinson's Disease.
+We aim to commercialize this technology and improve clinical care for patients across multiple neurological disorders that affect muscle function.
+The team is currently seeking licensing partners and industry collaborators.
 Contact us to learn more.

 The Problem

-Several commercial products have emerged over the past two decades attempting to meet the need for objective PD symptom detection and monitoring, but most of these products depend on inertial measurement technologies (the kind used in smartphones to detect their orientation) to detect the movement of an individual.
-These systems can monitor bradykinesia and tremor but not muscle rigidity, which is present in more than 90% of patients with PD.
+Several commercial products have emerged over the past two decades attempting to meet the need for objective detection and monitoring of movement symptoms, but most of these products depend on inertial measurement technologies (the kind used in smartphones to determine their orientation) to detect the movement of an individual.
+These systems can monitor limb motion (and thus bradykinesia and tremor) but not muscle rigidity, which is present in more than 90% of patients with PD and in some who suffer from other diseases.

 Our Solution

-Members of the Harvard Biodesign and Microrobotics labs, led by Wyss Associate Faculty members Conor Walsh, Ph.D. and Rob Wood, Ph.D., are developing a clothing-based system with integrated novel wearable strain sensor technology to accurately detect and monitor muscle rigidity in patients with Parkinson’s Disease in real-time, and eventually all three primary neurological signs of the disease.
+Members of the Harvard Biodesign and Microrobotics labs, led by Wyss Associate Faculty members Conor Walsh, Ph.D. and Robert Wood, Ph.D., are developing the MyoExo system with integrated novel wearable strain sensor technology to accurately detect and monitor muscle rigidity in PD patients.

 The soft wearable system is “muscle-centric” compared to the inertia-based sensor systems currently on the market, and is designed to be comfortable enough to be worn by a patient all day.
-The sensors detect distinct physiological patterns in the patient’s muscles multiple times throughout the day, which can produce much more information about a patient’s condition than the current clinical paradigm of a brief check-up a few times a year.
-This will allow healthcare providers to more effectively manage the disease and make adjustments to treatment.
-It could also potentially help detect the disease much earlier.
+The sensors can detect distinct physiological patterns in the patient’s muscles multiple times throughout the day, which can produce much more information about a patient’s condition than brief check-ups a few times a year.
+This will allow healthcare providers to more effectively manage symptoms in neurological disorders and make adjustments to treatment.
+It could also potentially help detect the disease much earlier and improve patients’ quality of life by reducing the risk of falling.

-The device can be used without the assistance of a medical specialist, enabling a telehealth approach to treatment and reducing the cost to healthcare payers and providers.
-The system is also well-poised for use in both traditional and virtual clinical trials, as it could provide objective and reliable indicators of whether a drug candidate is improving symptoms.
-Many new and better therapies could reach the market as a result, and our system could one day even play a role in the effort to find a cure for PD.
+Our vision is that the MyoExo device can be used without the assistance of a medical specialist, enabling a telehealth approach to treatment and reducing the cost to healthcare payers and providers.
+The system is also well-poised for use in both traditional and virtual clinical trials, as it could provide objective and reliable indicators of whether a drug candidate is improving symptoms or impacting disease progression.

 Product Journey

-MyoExo was named a Wyss Institute Validation Project in 2021.
-The team quickly moved to involve patients with PD in their research, partnering with Terry Ellis, Ph.D. at Boston University to invite them into the lab to test multiple iterations of the device and provide feedback about its comfort and functionality.
+After the MyoExo project was named a Wyss Institute Validation Project in 2020, they quickly moved to involve patients with PD in their research by partnering up with Terry Ellis, Ph.D., P.T., FAPTA, Professor of Boston University Sargent College of Health & Rehabilitation Sciences.
+Since then, Ellis’ group recruited patients with PD for a clinical study, and provided continuous feedback about its comfort and functionality while testing multiple iterations of the device.

 Impact